omerbsezer/Reinforcement_learning_tutorial_with_demo/README.md

 - Exploration finds more information about the environment.
 - Exploitation exploits known information to maximise reward

-### Prediction & Control Problem:
+### Prediction & Control Problem (Pattern of RL algorithms):
-- Prediction: evaluate the future (Given a policy).
+- Prediction: evaluate the future (Finding value given a policy).
-- Control: optimise the future (Find the best policy).
+- Control: optimise the future (Finding optimal/best policy).

 ## Grid World:
 - Grid World is a game for demonstration.
 12 positions, 11 states, 4 actions.
 Our aim is to find optimal policy.